John Attlee, 3rd Earl Attlee: Military service

 A member of the Territorial Army, Attlee served in Bosnia with an aid agency during 1993–1994.
 He has also served in the Gulf War.

 Political career

 Attlee inherited his title following his father's death in 1991 and entered the House of Lords in 1992, initially as a crossbencher.
-Shortly before the general election of 1997 he joined the Conservative Party.
+Shortly before the general election of 1997, he joined the Conservative Party.
 He is one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999.

-He served as an Opposition spokesman on various subjects; immediately prior to the 2010 general election he was spokesman for transport and an Opposition whip.
+He served as an Opposition spokesman on various subjects; immediately prior to the 2010 general election he was a spokesman for transport and an Opposition whip.
 Following the Conservative victory in that election Earl Attlee was appointed a Lord-in-waiting or Government whip in the House of Lords.
 He continued in that role until April 2014, when he left the government.
 He was replaced by Susan Williams, Baroness Williams of Trafford.